Trump-Orban Meeting is Chance for US to Defend Hungary’s Embattled Freedoms

 Hungary’s civil society, which grew rapidly after the fall of Communism, has been undercut by a series of laws.
 One 2017 bill, which clearly echoes a similar law in Russia, put in place multiple restrictions on organizations receiving funding from abroad, demanding that they publicly describe themselves as operating against the interests of the state.

-subsequent bill from 2018 introduced criminal penalties for range of activities protected by international law, including the provision of basic assistance to asylum seekers.
+subsequent bill from 2018 introduced criminal penalties for a range of activities protected by international law, including the provision of basic assistance to asylum seekers.

 Amnesty International has experienced this chilling effect firsthand.
 In March, Amnesty International Hungary was invited to conduct a workshop for high school teachers on human rights.
 A week before the workshop, Amnesty received a letter stating that the headmaster had denied staff permission to enter the school or organize a program of any kind.